armory/docs/content/en/plugins/self-serve-error-management/index.md

 ### `replaceWith` example

-`replaceWith` enables you to replace the entire error message with a different one.
+Use `replaceWith` when you want to replace the entire error message with a different one.

 This example replaces the `no matches for kind` error message: